scoffin-te/kata-kickstarts_26sept2023/README.md

 ​
 This is a small Vue project scaled-down from the capstone starter code.
 The back-end has been removed so we can focus on styling on the front-end.

+📝 Note: Unless otherwise specified, you should avoid changing the HTML to implement the styles described in these exercises.

 <img src="https://media.giphy.com/media/13FrpeVH09Zrb2/giphy.gif" height="200" width="auto" alt="Cartoon character fiddling with window blinds">
 <sub>( This GIF is in jest...
 I actually ❤️ CSS! )</sub>